DroneSense/gulp-sourcemaps/README.md

 * adds `destPath` to address relative path problems locating external sources
 * removes the default setting for `sourceRoot`
+* stop using this when 'destPath' is supported by the published version on npm of 'gulp-sourcemaps'

 ## gulp-sourcemaps  [![NPM version][npm-image]][npm-url] [![build status][travis-image]][travis-url] [![Test coverage][coveralls-image]][coveralls-url]